-DOMESTIC STUDENTS: Undergraduate students taking 12 or more credits are required to enroll in the student sickness and accident plan unless information is submitted naming an alternate coverage.
-Information on the process to waive the Student Sickness and Accident Plan can be found at https://www.binghamton.edu/student-accounts/tuition-fees/insurance-waiver.html.
+DOMESTIC STUDENTS: Undergraduate students taking 12 or more credits are required to enroll in the university-sponsored health insurance plan unless information is submitted naming alternate coverage.
+Information on the process to waive the university-sponsored domestic student plan can be found at https://www.binghamton.edu/student-accounts/tuition-fees/insurance-waiver.html.
 Graduate students, part-time students and dependents of enrolled students are encouraged to consider enrolling in this campus program but are not obligated to do so.

 Web-based information about the Decker Student Health Services Center is available at https://www.binghamton.edu/health/.